Nunthorpe: Retail

 A parade of local shops can be found on Guisborough Road including a florist, pharmacy and post office with local newsagent Rookwood News found on nearby Rookwood Road.
 The Avenue shops also serve the village.

 Education

 Nunthorpe is served by four primary schools; Chandlers Ridge Academy, The Avenue, Nunthorpe and St Bernadette's Catholic School.
 Situated next to Nunthorpe Primary School is Nunthorpe Academy, a Specialist Science, Business and Enterprise Academy (since 2012).
 It operated as a selective County Modern school prior to 1973 and then as a Comprehensive school.

 Since September 2008, there has been a Sixth Form College located next to the secondary school, in collaboration with a campus in Teesville.

+Demographics

 Transport

 Nunthorpe is served by both Gypsy Lane and Nunthorpe railway stations, which are on the Esk Valley Line, Middlesbrough station to Whitby.
 Nunthorpe has good bus connections to Middlesbrough and Guisborough.
 It is located close to main roads like the A174 and A19.